DocNow/twarc-network/README.md

 ## Changing the Nodes

-If you would rather have the network oriented around nodes that are tweets instead of users:
+Tweets can be connected together as replies, quotes and retweets.
+If you would like to see the network oriented around nodes that are tweets instead of users you can:

     twarc2 network tweets.jsonl --nodes tweets network.html

-If you would rather have the network oriented around nodes that are
-hashtags:
+Hashtags can can be connected when they are used together in a tweet.
+So you can visualize a network where nodes are hashtags:

     twarc2 network tweets.jsonl --nodes hashtags > network.html